MagisMKT/magismkt/content/home.md

   ctaButtonText: test
   clientsTitle: '`Our <span class="font-ramillas italic text-110">clients</span>`'
   whoWeAreTitle: '`Who <span class="font-ramillas italic text-110">we are</span>`'
-  whatWeDoParagraph: Our committed team blends imagination andproficiency to
+  whatWeDoParagraph: We blend creativity and strategy to attract customers,
-    provide groundbreaking solutions that distinguish your business.
-Experience excellence with our customized approach to reaching your objectives.
+    generate leads, and boost your sales.
+Our team understands the Texas market and how to connect with the Latino community — creating authentic content, effective campaigns, and brands with identity.
-  whatWeDoSubtitle: '`Transforming brands with our <span class="text-blue
+  whatWeDoSubtitle: '`We make your brand sell, <span class="text-blue
     dark:text-green px-2.5 py-1.5 rounded-full font ramillas italic font-bold
-    text-110">creative services & expertise </span>`'
+    text-110">not just look good. </span>`'
   ctaVideoText: Watch full video
   clientsTextGrid: '`Be the <span className="italic font-ramillas text-110">next!</span>`'
   whatWeDoTitle: '`What <span class="font-ramillas italic text-110">we do</span>`'